Anthony Olascuaga

-Anthony Olascuaga (born January 1, 1999), is an American professional boxer who has held the World Boxing Organization (WBO) flyweight title since July 2024.
+Anthony Olascuaga (born January 1, 1999), is an American professional boxer.
+He has held the World Boxing Organization (WBO) flyweight title since July 2024.

 Professional career

-Olascuaga turned professional in 2020 & compiled a record of 5–0 before facing unified light-flyweight world champion Kenshiro Teraji, he would lose via ninth round stoppage.
-Olascuaga would get another shot at a world title two fights later, he beat Japanese contender Riku Kano to win the vacant WBO flyweight title.
+Olascuaga turned professional in 2020 and compiled a record of 5–0 before facing unified light-flyweight world champion Kenshiro Teraji at the Ariake Arena in Tokyo on 8 April 2023, losing via ninth-round stoppage.